-The Pentagon fraud concept was developed by Crowe Howarth in 2011 and well-knows as the Crowe's fraud Pentagon theory.
-Pentagon fraud theory is originally from the theory of found triangle coined by Cressey.
-This theory adds two other elements of fraud, namely competence and arrogance (G Tessa & Harto, 2016).
-Further 2 ugas (2012) also offered the concept of pentagon fraud by adding external regulatory influence.
-It is believed that fraud will not occur if the policy maker is able to implement the rules firmly making the members of the organization able to comply.
+The fraud pentagon concept was developed by Crowe Howarth in 2011 and well-known as the Crowe's fraud Pentagon theory.
+Fraud pentagon theory is originally from the theory of fraud triangle coined by Cressey.
+This theory adds two other elements of fraud, namely competence and arrogance (Tessa & Harto, 2016).
+Further, Tugas (2012) also offered the concept of fraud pentagon by adding external regulatory influence.
+It is believed that fraud will not occur if the policymaker is able to implement the rules firmly making the members of the organization able to comply.

-The theory of fraud triangle is the first theory that is able to explain the elements causing fraud.
+The theory of the fraud triangle was the first theory that is able to explain the elements causing fraud.
 This theory was coined by Cressey in 1953.
-The elements of fraud triangle consist of pressure, opportunity, and rationalization (G Tessa & 2 arto, 2016).
+The elements of the fraud triangle consist of pressure, opportunity, and rationalization (Tessa & Harto, 2016).
 A new element is added namely capability in which it is then named diamond fraud.
 This new element is believed to be able to improve the prevention and detection of fraud.
 Fraud cannot occur without people having the right ability to carry out fraud (Wolfe & Hermanson, 2004).